jromang/picochess/docs/usage.rst

 PGN file support
 ----------------

-All moves of the played game along with engine are stored.
+All moves of the played game along with engine are stored at the end of the game.
 Every game played with picochess is stored in the /opt/picochess folder as "games.pgn".
+If you want to end it before and write out the pgn file including the correct result, you can do as following:
+Placing the two kings on opposite centre squares will signal a resignation:
+    - If both kings on white, the result is white wins and the game recorded 1-0
+    - If both kings on black, the result is black wins and the game recorded 0-1

+Placing the kings on adjacent centre squares on the same rank signals a draw and the game recorded 1/2-1/2.
+The 4 and 5 rank must be clear of other pieces - only kings.